 Why Does It Matter Whether We Are Introverts, Ambiverts or Extroverts?

 I’m sharing this information with you because my own discovery, and understanding of where I draw my energy and the role of passion projects in my life, has really helped me in my journey as a trainer, coach and parent.

-Darren Rowse, speaker, author, podcaster and founder of Problogger, identifies as an introvert, and is able to stand up on the stage at his Problogger training events and share his story about procrastination and the importance of taking action.
+Darren Rowse, speaker, author, podcaster and founder of Problogger, identifies as an introvert, and was able to stand up on the stage at his Problogger training events and share his story about procrastination and the importance of taking action.

-Susan believes understanding whether we have introvert, ambivert or extrovert tendencies matters because introversion and extroversion lie at the heart of human nature.
+Cain believes understanding whether we have introvert, ambivert or extrovert tendencies matters because introversion and extroversion lie at the heart of human nature.
 One scientist refers to them as “the north and south of temperament.”
 When you make life choices that are congruent with your temperament—and allow others to do the same—you unleash vast stores of energy.

-And so I want you to learn from the mistakes I made when I was classified as an ENFJ – because when you spend too much time battling your own nature, Susan suggests that you can in fact deplete yourself.
+And so I want you to learn from the mistakes I made when I was classified as an ENFJ – because when you spend too much time battling your own nature, Cain suggests that you can in fact deplete yourself.

 Interestingly, when I look back on my corporate career, pre-children, I recall a number of occasions where I felt exhausted just from the thought of the social events in my calendar.
 Having children’s helped me understand myself better (albeit it rocked my world and was a huge adjustment), with a few close friends suggesting I’d become a better version of myself (functioning at a more mindful and thoughtful pace).
-I now realise, with the help of Susan’s insights, that by having an excuse to slow down, have earlier nights and more quiet time at home, I was actually tapping into my need to recharge and be in my own thoughts.
+I now realise, with the help of Cain’s insights, that by having an excuse to slow down, have earlier nights and more quiet time at home, I was actually tapping into my need to recharge and be in my own thoughts.